AdrianJunge/website/app/assets/ctf/writeups/sekaictf/My Flask App.md

 flask-app-1  |  * Debugger PIN: 701-065-558
 ```

-Also the debugger PIN is shown on the console which is needed to execute arbitrary **Python** code at the `/console` path for debugging purposes.
+Also, the debugger PIN is shown on the console, which is needed to execute arbitrary **Python** code at the `/console` path for debugging purposes.
 So this might be our way to get the flag.
-We have to achieve RCE as we don't know the file name of the flag and as far as I know there is no way to obtain the file name of any file just via plain file read on **Linux**.
+We have to achieve RCE as we don't know the file name of the flag.
+There is no other way to obtain the file name of any file just via plain file read on **Linux**.

 # 4. Exploitation<a id="exploitation"></a>
 ## 4.1.
 Exploitation Variant 1 - Calculating the PIN<a id="calculating the pin"></a>
-Fortunately there are already blogs like [this](https://b33pl0g1c.medium.com/hacking-the-debugging-pin-of-a-flask-application-7364794c4948) describing how to obtain the debugger PIN just with plain file read.
-Basically you need a couple of "probably public" information like the username running the **Flask** server, the **Flask** app path and some more.
-You also need some private bits which can't be guessed as these are generated with secure randomness.
+Fortunately, there are already blogs like [this](https://b33pl0g1c.medium.com/hacking-the-debugging-pin-of-a-flask-application-7364794c4948) describing how to obtain the debugger PIN just with plain file read.
+Basically, you need a couple of "probably public" information like the username running the **Flask** server, the **Flask** app path, and some more.
+You also need some private bits that cannot be guessed, as these are generated with secure randomness.
 But each of the private bits can be easily read out by our arbitrary file read.
 According to the [debug source code](https://github.com/pallets/werkzeug/blob/3.1.3/src/werkzeug/debug/__init__.py) of **werkzeug**, which is the underlying web server of **Flask**, we just need the content of `/sys/class/net/eth0/address` and `/proc/sys/kernel/random/boot_id` to calculate the debugger PIN.

 Accessing the `/console` on local works like a charm.
-Unfortunately this is different on remote, as we just get a `400 Bad Request`.
-This is weird, there shouldn't be anything different on remote.
-After searching for a while a team mate found [the following](https://werkzeug.palletsprojects.com/en/stable/debug/#allowed-hosts) in the **Flask** documentation.
-According to this only trusted hosts like `localhost` and `127.0.0.1` are allowed to access the `console` endpoint.
+Unfortunately, this is different on remote, as we just get a `400 Bad Request`.
+This is weird.
+There shouldn't be anything different on the remote.
+After searching for a while, a teammate found [the following](https://werkzeug.palletsprojects.com/en/stable/debug/#allowed-hosts) in the **Flask** documentation.
+According to this, only trusted hosts like `localhost` and `127.0.0.1` are allowed to access the `console` endpoint.
 Having a look in to the [source code](https://github.com/pallets/werkzeug/blob/3.1.3/src/werkzeug/debug/__init__.py#L455) we find the `check_host_trust` method.
-This is called everytime something happens on the `/console` endpoint like accessing the endpoint, submitting the debugger PIN or executing some **Python** code on it.
-We can see that `HTTP_HOST` is checked against the whitelist which is just the plain **HTTP Host** header.
-Although the **HTTP Host** header seems in general redundant as on the transportation layer of the ISO/OSI model it is already clear which host is requested, it is used in some specific scenarios where the same server serves multiple different domains.
-But for our challenge the **HTTP Host** header is irrelevant for the connection.
-So what happens if we just spoof the `Host` header to be `localhost` for example manually in **Burp Suite** or by hardcoding the **HTTP Host** header for the **Python** `requests` module?
-Indeed now we are able to access the `/console` and put in the debugger PIN.
+This is called every time something happens on the `/console` endpoint, like accessing the endpoint, submitting the debugger PIN, or executing some **Python** code on it.
+We can see that `HTTP_HOST` is checked against the whitelist, which is just the plain **HTTP Host** header.
+Although the **HTTP Host** header seems, in General, redundant as on the transportation layer of the ISO/OSI model, it is already clear which host is requested.
+It is used in some specific scenarios where the same server serves multiple different domains.
+But for our challenge, the **HTTP Host** header is irrelevant for the connection.
+So what happens if we just spoof the `Host` header to be `localhost`, for example, manually in **Burp Suite** or by hardcoding the **HTTP Host** header for the **Python** `requests` module?
+Indeed, now we are able to access the `/console` and put in the debugger PIN.
 Now we just need some **Python** code to obtain the flag:

 ```python
 import glob; [print(f"{f}: {open(f).read().strip()}") for f in glob.glob("/flag*")]
 ```

 ## 4.2.
-Exploitation Variant 1 - 🧀<a id="cheese"></a>
+Exploitation Variant 2 - 🧀<a id="cheese"></a>
-There was even a much more simpler way to obtain the content of the flag file.
+There was even a much simpler way to obtain the content of the flag file.
 By retrieving the contents of `/proc/mounts` by visiting `/view?filename=/proc/mounts`, we obtain the full flag file name.
 The reason for this is that the flag file is not just simply copied but bind-mounted into the container.
-The **Linux** kernel has to keep track of all of the mounted directory and files and lists these in `/proc/mounts`.
+The **Linux** kernel has to keep track of all of the mounted directories and files and lists these in `/proc/mounts`.
 So now we can simply retrieve the flag via `/view?filename=/flag-<random>.txt`.

 # 5. Mitigation<a id="mitigation"></a>
+As for every application, rule number one is that you should always filter, validate, and sanitize any user input that is processed further.
+In this challenge, there were no security checks at all, making it very easy for any attacker to carry out the attack.
+Moreover, when using **Python Flask**, you should never enable the `debug` mode in production.
+Although you might think the debugger PIN is generated securely so an attacker can't guess it, this challenge showed very well that it is still possible to retrieve the PIN via simple file reads, eventually resulting in RCE.

 # 6. Solve script<a id="solve script"></a>
 The following one-shot solve script is from the [official solution](https://github.com/project-sekai-ctf/sekaictf-2025/blob/main/web/my-flask-app/solution/solve.py):